ramyardaneshgar/NetworkServices/README.md

 ## Task 1: Get Connected

-To begin, I deployed the target machine within the TryHackMe VPN environment.
-This is essential in any CTF or red team simulation to ensure a secure, isolated network path to the target.
-My attacking system, Kali Linux, was connected through OpenVPN, which tunneled all traffic securely into the THM lab infrastructure.
-Without this initial network setup, I wouldn't be able to scan or interact with the target system at all.
+The assessment commenced with the deployment of the target system within a controlled VPN environment.
+Establishing this network configuration was a critical prerequisite, as it ensured an isolated and secure communication channel between the testing platform and the target.
+The attacking system, operating on Kali Linux, was connected through OpenVPN, creating an encrypted tunnel that safeguarded all traffic.
+This secure connectivity served as the foundation for subsequent reconnaissance and exploitation activities; without it, the target system would have been inaccessible for scanning or interaction.
 ---

 ## Task 2: Understanding SMB